conmaol/maglocunus/d/data_model.md

 >
 > Every course has a title, and runs within an academic year.

+Obviously, this data model is incomplete.
+For example, we can be sure that teachers also have dates of birth.
+The important point is that a teacher’s date of birth is not particularly relevant in the academic world.

-This data model contains a few distinct types of `entity`:
+This informal data model implies at least five distinct types of `entity`:
 - *Students* and *teachers* are different kinds of *person*.
 - *Courses* are a kind of *event*.

-These entities are associated with particular `attributes`:
+These entities can be associated with particular `attributes`:
 - People have *names*.
 - Students have *dates of birth*.
 - Events occur within *academic years*.